parkermac/LO/extract/tef/README.md

 ---

-* `tef_fun.py` module for this code.
+`tef_fun.py` is an important module for this code.
 Includes `tef_fun.get_sect_df()` which returns a DataFrame of all the section names and their lon,lat endpoints.
 The entries in this are pasted in by hand while using `tef_section_maker.py` as documented above.
 Then to control which sections will be processed by later programs (like to do extractions) you comment/uncomment lines in this function.
 This is not great coding - it might be better to have one function that returns the info for any section name, and then make specific lists for specific projects.

 ---